iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 [**Swapnil Bhartiya**](https://twitter.com/SwapBhartiya) of
 [TFIR](https://www.tfir.io/) to have a chat about TPI.
-Learn how to save your team valuable resources in your machine learning projects with Terraform Provider Iterative (TPI).You can watch the recording below.
+Learn how to save your team valuable resources in your machine learning projects with Terraform Provider Iterative (TPI).
+You can watch the recording below.

 https://www.youtube.com/watch?v=x-xiKzlQFjY